For too long, a critical part of your body has been ignored.

 I’ve healed over 15,000 women from pelvic floor disorder, and I’m known as the top pelvic floor therapist in the country.

 My rates for a single private session with me are over a thousand dollars.

-But right now, I’m teaching a brand new masterclass where you can learn all my secrets for FREE.
+But right now, I’m teaching a brand new workshop where you can learn all my secrets for FREE.

-My free masterclass are like getting a master’s degree in the pelvic floor.
+My free workshop are like getting a master’s degree in the pelvic floor.

 And with the information you learn, you’ll be able to walk away that day and start making improvements to your pelvic, bladder, and sexual health.
 Just like that.